Certificate of compliance

 Examples of work not requiring a CoC include:

-- Basic maintenance work, for example, repair or replacement of components:
+- Basic maintenance work, for example, repair or like-for-like replacement::

 - Elements, simmerstats and fuses in an oven, cooktop or stove.